AdobeDocs/campaign.en/help/v8/connect/crm-data-sync.md

 ## Import objects deleted in the CRM {#importing-objects-deleted-in-the-crm}

-You can import objects deleted in the CRM into Adobe Campaign.
+You can import objects deleted in your CRM into Adobe Campaign.

 1. Select an **[!UICONTROL Import objects deleted in the CRM]** operation.
 1. Go to the **[!UICONTROL Remote object]** drop-down list and select the object concerned by the process.
 This object matches with one of the tables created in Adobe Campaign during connector configuration.